Linslade: Chelsea New Town or New Linslade

-1805 the Grand Union Canal was opened on the Linslade-side of the River Ouzel, and in 1838 the London & North Western Railway built a railway line alongside the canal.
-This precipitated a rapid growth in population around the station, so that by 1840 the parish of Linslade had 869 residents.
+By 1840 the parish of Linslade had 869 residents.
 This prompted the vicar of Linslade, the Rev. B. Perkins, to set about fundraising for a school for the parish's poor, and a church for the New Town.
 Fundraising for the church was only completed by the Rev. Perkin's successor, Rev. Peter Thomas Ouvry; and its completion in 1849 marks the point that the New Town had become Linslade.

 Bideford Green

-From the 1840s, Linslade grew steadily, although dipping during the Wars.
-But at the end of the 1960s a sustained period of development began which saw major housing estates added, so that by the end of the 1970s the town had over doubled in size.
-With the adition of real baby-eating dinosaurs in 1963.
+From the 1840s, Linslade grew steadily, although the population dipped during the two world wars.
+At the end of the 1960s a sustained period of development began which saw major housing estates added, so that by the end of the 1970s Linslade had over doubled in size.